-- 73.1 The campus(es) of the University at which the Member is primarily responsible to the University for meeting the terms and conditions of this Agreement shall be designated on his/her letter of appointment. - The permanent reassignment of a Member with Tenure or a Continuing appointment to another University campus may be required by the operational needs of the University.
+- The campus(es) of the University at which the Member is primarily responsible to the University for meeting the terms and conditions of this Agreement shall be designated on his/her letter of appointment. - The permanent reassignment of a Member with Tenure or a Continuing appointment to another University campus may be required by the operational needs of the University.
 The Member and the Employer shall make every reasonable effort to arrive at a fair negotiated agreement on relocation.
-The Employer shall be responsible for the full cost of transporting the Member and Member's family and their household goods to the new location in accordance with the University's relocation policy. - For purposes of this Article, a campus is any location of the University's operation more than two hundred kilometres (200 km) away from another location of the University's operations. - The short-term reassignment of a Member to another University campus may be required by the operational needs of the University.
+The Employer shall be responsible for the full cost of transporting the Member and Member's family and their household goods to the new location in accordance with the University's relocation policy. - 73.3 For purposes of this Article, a campus is any location of the University's operation. - The short-term reassignment of a Member to another University campus may be required by the operational needs of the University.
 The Member and the Employer shall make every reasonable effort to arrive at a fair negotiated agreement on relocation, however relocation shall only occur with the consent of the Member.
 The Employer will be responsible for all costs associated with travel and accommodation of the Member during the period of reassignment, including the costs of travel back to the principal residence of the Member at monthly intervals in accordance with the University's travel policy.